 Kate Reed is a jane-of-all-trades who loves to do everything and meet everyone all the time.
 Her interests are often intense and fleeting, but there are some constants: writing, reading, testing her cartwheeling skills, jumping on as many bandwagons as she can manage.
 In addition to working at Spark, she hangs out with her husband and son, teaches at Whitworth University, and is the fiction editor at Rock & Sling.

 ERIKA Prins SIMONDS

 PROGRAM COORDINATOR // CONDUCTOR

-Erika Simonds is a journalist who knows no greater joy than beating boys at sports.
+Erika Prins Simonds is a career multipotentialite who plays ultimate frisbee, reads the news and draws weird creatures for fun.
 She moved to Spokane to attend Whitworth University.
 More than a decade later, she still can't bring herself to leave.
 She lives in downtown Spokane with her husband and two cats.
-Erika recently launched a podcast, The Thing, with local poet and activist Taylor Weech.

 VOLUNTEER COORDINATOR // STATIONMASTER

 Taylor Weech is a born-and-raised Spokanite who lives to bring people together, especially at the intersections of art and activism.
-She edits the quarterly zine Love & Outrage, hosts a weekly radio show, Praxis, on KYRS, and rabble-rouses with the Peace & Justice Action League of Spokane.
+She edits the quarterly zine Love & Outrage, writes poems, and rabble-rouses with the Peace & Justice Action League of Spokane.